rellfy/RFY-URL-Shortener/README.md

 # RFY-URL-Shortener
 Shorten URLs and analyze their traffic.

-This is a simple system for rapidly shortening URLs and retrieving the amount of clicks per url shortened.
+This is a simple system for rapidly shortening URLs and retrieving the amount of clicks per URL shortened.

 ## Technology